jgador/loggle/docs/azure/README.md

 # Loggle Azure Template

 The `azure/arm` folder holds the Bicep template (`loggle.bicep`) and its generated ARM JSON (`loggle.json`) that mirrors the Terraform stack under `terraform/azure`.
-The VM Custom Script extension clones this repository, stages the contents of `azure/vm-assets/` into `/var/cache/loggle-assets/`, downloads `install.sh` directly from GitHub based on the configured repository URL and branch, and drops a `loggle-bootstrap.service` unit that runs after `cloud-final.service` to execute the script.
+The VM Custom Script extension clones this repository, stages the contents of `azure/vm-assets/` into `/etc/loggle/assets`, downloads `install.sh` directly from GitHub based on the configured repository URL and branch, and drops a `loggle-bootstrap.service` unit that runs after `cloud-final.service` to execute the script.
 Operators can still inspect every asset on-disk before the installer runs.

-## 1. Azure Portal deployment workflow
+## Azure Portal deployment workflow

 **Resource-group scoped (`azure/arm/loggle.json`)**
 This ARM template must be deployed at the resource-group level (via portal custom template or `az deployment group create`).
-It does not create or manage subscriptions or management groups—just the resources that live inside the target RG.
+It does not create or manage subscriptions or management groups-just the resources that live inside the target RG.

+> ⚠️ **Prerequisites before opening the template**
+> - **Resource group ready:** Create (or select) the resource group that will host Loggle plus its networking assets.
+> - **Static public IP allocated:** Provision a Standard *static* public IP inside that resource group.
+Certbot depends on this IP already existing because the template only attaches to it.
+> - **DNS A record in place:** Point your Loggle hostname (for example `logs.example.com`) to the public IP via an **A** record before you deploy.
+Certbot validation runs during provisioning and fails unless the DNS name already resolves to the VM’s IP.

 ### Portal custom template quickstart
 1. **Find the deployment blade.** In the Azure Portal search bar, type **template deployment** and open **Deploy a custom template**.